bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Speaker 1: 00:02:14

-Yeah, so I think the general idea is that they say, Hey, this guy and this guy, you should not do business with them.
+Yeah, so I think the general idea is that they say, hey, this guy and this guy, you should not do business with them.
 And this is how you recognize them.
 And they'll spell out their name in like five different ways.
 And give maybe some known addresses.